jakegodsall/fm-advice-generator/README.md

 ### Extra features added

+&#9745; Scripts using both the XMLHttpRequest object and the Fetch API.

 &#9745; Disabled the button for the duration of caching to allow for better UX.

 &#9745; Added loading animation to the button during its disabled period.

-&#9744; Smooth transitions of advice text content.
+&#9745; Smooth transitions of advice text content.

 ### Screenshot